teronlabs/decimate/src/README.md

         * If overwrite==False, the previous content of results_path is also written to the results_path.
         * The result of testing this decimation level is in the last item of the results list in the results_path.
         * Results are written and overwritten as they are generated, so if the testing is killed before it completes, all results generated so far may be read from results_path.
+        * No other process should attempt to write to results_path while this function is running to avoid loss of data.
 * Usage:

     (failure, totalPasses, totals, roundPassCount, roundTotalCount) = test_decimated_file(in_path, results_path, overwrite="", platform="<unspecified>", dec=0, numTests=1, maxFails=failTable, setSize=1000000, verboseRounds=True, verboseFinal=False, failEarly=False, messageStart="", messageEnd="", IIDtests="")